When powerlifters and weightlifters want to take their strength to new heights, they often turn to the snatch grip deadlift.

 • Trunk musculature (abs and lower back)

-As a deadlift variation, the snatch grip deadlift predominantly targets the glutes, hamstrings, and trunk muscles (abdominals and lower back muscles).
+As a deadlift variation, snatch grip deadlifts predominantly target the posterior chain muscles: glutes, hamstrings, and trunk muscles (abdominals and lower back muscles).

-The glutes and hamstrings handle the majority of the work because there’s a large amount of hip extension occurring to lift the barbell from the floor to a standing position.
+The glutes and hamstrings handle most of the work because a large amount of hip extension occurs to lift the barbell from the floor to a standing position.
 That said, the quads are recruited more with the snatch grip deadlift because of the lower starting position.

 With the wider grip, this places a greater demand on the upper back muscles.
 Specifically, the lats, traps, and rhomboids must work harder to prevent the upper back from rounding forward.

-Finally, the abs and lower back muscles act as spine stabilizers for the supporting muscle groups.
+Finally, the abs and lower back muscles act as spine stabilizers for the supporting muscle groups during a wide grip deadlift.
 They basically prevent the midsection from slumping forward against the weight of the barbell.

 Read our full guide on the muscles used in the deadlift and different variations.